 24,000km.
-That’s the planned length of the Trans Canada Trail , which will connect 13 Canadian provinces and territories and be the world’s longest car-free trail.
+That’s the length of the now fully connected Great Trail , which connects 13 Canadian provinces and territories and is the world’s longest car-free trail.
 The TCT is dedicated to being car-free with proposed human-powered usage including hiking, cycling, and cross-country skiing.
-Snowmobiling and horseback riding will also be permitted.
+Snowmobiling and horseback riding are also permitted.

-Currently, 80% of the trail is completed as much of the network includes pre-existing infrastructure from city pathways to long distance hiking trails like Ontario’s Voyageur Trail.
-An interactive map, highlighting the current state of the TCT, can be found online.
+As of September 2017, 100% of the trail is completed and includes connecting a network of pre-existing infrastructure from city pathways to long distance hiking trails like Ontario’s Voyageur Trail.
+An interactive map, highlighting the path of the TCT, can be found online.